greyltc/centralcontrol/README.md

 ```
 Clone this repo: `git clone -b master https://github.com/greyltc/central-control.git` and start hacking (maybe with `cd central-control; code .`).

-When you're done, deactivate the envoronment with `deactivate`
+When you're done, deactivate the environment with `deactivate`